Change Your Image

-This is possibly the first film that has made me understand the definition of "so bad it's good".
+This is possibly the first film that has helped me understand the definition of "so bad it's good".
 Despite so many laughable moments, I was compelled to keep watching, if only to ensure I was right about how bad the film was.

 The main issue with this film is the script.
 It was fine for the first ten minutes or so but then the writer obviously got bored and finished the script in about thirty minutes.
 The dialogue is beyond unrealistic.
 An example: Anna (Jovovich) meets with a specialist in prosopagnosia (face blindness) whose first response is to literally laugh in Anna's face and tell her she's screwed.
 Then, in a weird ending to that under-rehearsed scene, this 'specialist' spouts some random whimsical nonsense at Anna's back while the door shuts.
-Imagine if that were your meeting when speaking to a medical professional!
+Imagine if that were your meeting after seeking help from a medical professional!
 Then there's Anna's two-dimensional boyfriend, Bryce (Michael Shanks), whose sole purpose of existence is to flip a switch from superficial, horrible human being to suddenly having a conscience and remorse for his actions.
 His response when he finds out Anna doesn't recognise him after all is unbelievable.
 How would Anna not have known what a douche he was before now?
 His complete 180 is even more ridiculous.
 There is never any explanation for his behaviour and he only pops up when the script requires it to keep things moving.

 There are many more things wrong with this script but there's no point in dwelling so I'll move on to the predictability of the plot.
 I knew who the bad guy was the minute he entered the scene (we know it's a man from the beginning, that's not a spoiler).
 I then had this suspicion confirmed during a scene that was supposed to direct us to someone else.
 Don't waste time wondering if that's a spoiler.
 It's not.
 It is impossible to write any spoilers for this film.
 Some might say that we were supposed to know who he was whilst Anna didn't.
 This is not true because if that were the intention, there would have been no need for attempts at redirecting our suspicions.
 The mystery element was simply badly written.